EPprivate/private_repo/README.md

 As a result, the **Problems** tool window opens.

-The markings in the **Problems** tool window correspond to inspection severity levels and depend on how serious the detected problem affects your project.
+<a name="severity_levels">The markings in the **Problems** tool window correspond to inspection severity levels and depend on how serious the detected problem affects your project.
 The most common indicators are:

 <img src="https://github.com/EPprivate/private_repo/blob/main/images/problems%20tab.png?raw=true" width="600">